Loading...

 NAFNet handles four main blur types.
 Motion blur — caused by subject or camera movement during exposure — is where AI deblurring performs best; the GoPro training dataset was built from real motion-blurred video frames.
 Defocus blur, where the subject was outside the focal plane (shallow depth-of-field misses or autofocus errors), also responds well.
 Camera shake from handheld shooting at slow shutter speeds is treated similarly to motion blur.
 General softness from low-megapixel sensors or heavy in-camera JPEG processing also improves noticeably.
 One type it cannot fix: extreme blur where original detail has been completely destroyed — when even the human eye barely recognizes the subject, reconstruction is limited.
 Images that look soft or hazy rather than truly blurred respond far better than severely blurry ones.

-30–60 seconds per photo, depending on image dimensions and current server load.
-Larger photos — above 2000 pixels on the longest side — take closer to 60 seconds because NAFNet processes more pixel data.
-Smaller photos (under 1000px) typically complete in 20–30 seconds.
+30–60 seconds per photo, depending mostly on current server load and damage complexity rather than image size — the AI works at a standardized internal resolution, so a phone photo and a high-resolution scan take about the same time.
 Processing happens on GPU servers; the time is mostly AI compute, not your upload speed.
 You'll see a progress indicator while the model runs.
 If you're processing multiple photos, handle them one at a time — upload, wait for the result, download it, then start the next.
 Your $4.99 one-time payment covers unlimited deblurring with no daily cap or per-image fee, so you can clean up an entire album without hitting any limits.

 No. The Photo Deblurrer is a one-time $4.99 payment with no subscription, no renewal, and no recurring charges.
 Most people have a specific batch of blurry photos to fix — wedding shots, vacation pictures, childhood memories — not an ongoing monthly workflow.
 The $4.99 covers unlimited access to AI deblurring for as long as ArtImageHub exists.
 No monthly charges, no renewal reminders, no features locked behind a 'pro tier.'
 Each ArtImageHub tool is priced separately at $4.99: restoration, colorization, enhancement, denoising, deblurring, and JPEG repair.
 You only pay for what you need — there's no forced bundle.
 Competitors like Topaz Sharpen AI charge $99/year and Adobe Lightroom charges $9.99/month for similar functionality most users only need once or twice.